 Mount Pleasant, MI 48859

 The Wayne and Ethel Moore Scholarship was established in 2006 to honor the memory of Wayne and Effie Moore who were prominent members of the CMU geologic community for many years.
 Wayne Moore served as chair and professor of geology at CMU from 1970-1987.
 Wayne and Effie also volunteered their time and wisdom at Big Bend National Park in west Texas.
-Today, this award is presented to an incoming freshmen with strong academic promise planning to major in geology.
+Today, this award is presented to an incoming freshman with strong academic promise planning to major in geology.
 The Moore Award is renewable for a second year if the student maintains good academic standing and remains committed to a geology major with a minimum GPA of 3.0.
 Students who enhance diversity are especially encouraged to apply.

 The Hubert Dixon Crider Scholarship was established in 1980 by a gift from the Muskegon Development Company.
 It honors the career of Hubert Crider whose many contributions in the oil industry included the first major oil discovery in the Michigan Basin.
 Today, this award recognizes CMU juniors and seniors with a major or minor in geology for their outstanding scholastic achievement, communication skills, and potential for a successful career in geology.
 Recipients are selected based the quality of their academic achievements, application essay, and interview with the EAS Scholarship Committee.
 Crider Awards are distributed over the fall and spring semesters of each academic year.